qixuxiang/orb-slam2_with_semantic_label/README.md

 - After clone the code, the first thing you should do is to  compille darknet at first, which is in `Thirdparty/darknet` folder.
 When you have `libYOLOv3SE.so`, you can compile the whole project.
 - We do not test the code there on ROS bridge/node.The system relies on an extremely fast and tight coupling between the mapping and tracking on the GPU, which I don't believe ROS supports natively in terms of message passing.
 - We do not test the code on OpenCV3.X, if you have installed OpenCV3.X or diffrent OpenCV version, please unistalled OpenCV3.X throughly.
+- Welcome to submit any issue if you have problems, and add your software and computer system information details, such as Ubuntu 16/14,OpenCV 2/3, CUDA 9.0, GCC5.4,etc..

 - We provide a [video](http://v.youku.com/v_show/id_XMzYyOTMyODM2OA==.html?spm=a2h3j.8428770.3416059.1) here.